Neighborhood Info Without The Neighborhood Drama. Learn more

 Basements also pose a challenge for hardwood flooring, and it often costs more to install hardwood floors in a basement.
 Basements are more likely to present surprise problems that delay your installation, like rotting joists and moldy subfloors that need attention before the project can continue.
 You’ll also usually need extra protection from moisture in the form of underlayment and, in some cases, polyurethane.

-Should You Hire a Professional For Hardwood Flooring?
+DIY Vs. Hiring a Professional For Hardwood Flooring

-Most likely, yes, you should.
-Unless you have ample contracting experience and have worked with hardwood before, you probably should hire a professional contractor to install your floor.
+We recommend hiring a professional to do hardwood flooring.
+Unless you have ample contracting experience and have worked with hardwood before, it’s best to skip DIY for this home project.
 Hardwood floors are expensive, partly due to how expensive the materials are, and it would be a shame to waste money on mistakes and ruin perfectly good pieces of wood due to inexperience.
-Even hardcore homeowners with plenty of DIY experience will often opt for using a professional for hardwood floors.
+Even homeowners with plenty of DIY experience will often opt for using a professional for hardwood floors.

-While it’s more expensive upfront to hire a professional, the money you’ll save on possible mistakes and issues that crop up down the road from a poor amateur installation makes it more than worth it.
-Hardwood floor installation costs are insignificant compared to the money you’ll save in the long run and the peace of mind you’ll have knowing your floor was installed correctly.
+While hiring a professional upfront is more expensive, the money you’ll save on possible mistakes and issues that crop up down the road from an amateur installation makes it more than worth it.
+Hardwood floor installation costs are insignificant compared to the money you’ll save in the long run and the peace of mind you’ll have to know your floor was installed correctly.

 How much does it cost to install 1,000 square feet of hardwood floors?

-The answer depends on many factors, but the national average total cost of a hardwood floor installation is between $6,000 and $12,000, including the cost of labor.
+The answer depends on many factors, like the type of wood you use, the area where you’re installing your floors, and more, but the national average total cost of a hardwood floor installation, including labor, is between $6,000 and $12,000.

 What is the best wood for hardwood floors?

-There is no best overall wood for flooring, only the best types of wood for your circumstances.
+There is no best overall wood for flooring; only the best types of wood for your circumstances.
 Brazilian Walnut is an extremely hard species, making it a great choice for high-traffic areas and homes with children and pets.
-Ash and oak are both affordable wood flooring options that take stain well and are relatively easy to work with, which makes them easier species to fit into existing decor and helps keep costs down.
+Ash and oak are both affordable wood flooring options that take stain well and are relatively easy to work with.
+This makes them easier species to fit into existing decor and helps keep costs down.

 Is engineered wood flooring made of knock-off wood?